xznhj8129/msp_documentation/docs_v2_header.md

 **Warning: Verification needed, exercise caution until completely verified for accuracy and cleared, especially for integer signs.
 Source-based generation/validation is forthcoming.
 Refer to source for absolute certainty**

+**If you find an error, it must be corrected in the JSON spec, not this markdown.**

 **Note: A handful of complex, variable-payload messages have not been fully parsed, their documentation is temporary.**

 **Guide:**